enessyarali/Easy-Warehouse/DesignDocument.md

 Notice that all classes in `model` have few to none methods, except for `sku`, that is more complex.
 This is a direct consequence of the fact that every change made on an Sku, has to be propagated in the rest of the system in order to keep consistency.
-`error` class define an object used to propagate errors betweeen database_utilities' functions and api.
+`error` class define an object used to propagate errors betweeen `database_utilities` functions and api.

 On the other hand, classes in `api` and `database_utilities` are, as expected, longer, due to the fact that every action of the application is handled by these.